maxjappert/mcts_carcassonne/README.md

 ### Heuristic Epsilon-Greedy MCTS

 Same as the normal epsilon-greedy the node is chosen which maximises the heuristic function with a probability of (epsilon-1).
 A random node is chosen with a probability of epsilon.
+For epsilon = 0 we have a heuristic tree policy which traverses the tree only according to the heuristic function.

 ### MCTS with Boltzmann Exploration